MMR-19/LLM-Playground/README.md

 ### 3. Create an API key on OpenRouter.ai

-Sign in to https://openrouter.ai and navigate to keys (https://openrouter.ai/settings/keys).
-Then create an API key and copy it
+Sign in to https://openrouter.ai and navigate to keys at https://openrouter.ai/settings/keys Then create an API key and save it

 ### 4. Replace your API key on .env file